-Hudson Botanical Processing, LLC was founded by Dr. Robert Tuttle and Brian Adams, who are the acting managers of the company.
-In addition, we have three advisers that assist when their expertise is needed.
-Kathy Adams, is the tie breaker in any voting disputes between Brian and Robert.
+Hudson Botanical Processing, LLC was founded by Brian Adams, who are the acting managers of the company.
 Kathy Adams is the sole investor of the company, who is providing the start-up capital necessary to get the business off the ground.
 Luke Bean is our tax and legal adviser.